 These risks can be minimized by avoiding use or misuse of drugs or alcohol.

-Benzos and opiates are both highly addictive substances when misused, and both are some of the most often abused drugs in the world.
-As stated above, even low-dose benzos taken for too long can cause changes in the brain that result in addiction.
+Benzodiazepines and opioids are both highly addictive substances when misused, and both are some of the most often abused classes of psychoactive drugs in the world.
+As stated above, even low-dose benzos taken for too long can cause changes in the brain that result in dependence.

 Both opioids and benzos can cause a relaxing effect that is potentially soothing for those with anxiety.
 When taken together, opioids and benzos both have modulatory effects on each other, meaning that they each impact how the other affects the body.
 This may increase the desired effects of the opioid and the benzodiazepine, but it can also increase the risk of certain side effects, such as respiratory depression (slow and/or shallow breathing), loss of consciousness, and death.
 Furthermore, benzodiazepines may slow down the metabolism of opioids, meaning the opioids may have a longer-lasting effect on the mind and body.

 Additional Content Hubs